abnermtj/Cheruton/storyline.md

 Starting scene:
 - You and your other childhood companions (12yo)
-- Explore weird cave that village has prewarned not to enter
+- At Night, explore cave that village has prewarned not to enter (only adults can mine),
 - Find gem, transport to main boss castle
 - try to run away, in process some of your frens captured